mads-hartmann/mads-hartmann.com/sites/howto.mads-hartmann.com/README.md

 This is a small site for rendering my How-To entires.

-The data is stored in a [Notion] database.
-It's a small [NextJS] application which is written in [TypeScript].
+The data is stored in a [Notion](https://www.notion.so/) database.
+It's a small [NextJS](https://nextjs.org/) application which is written in [TypeScript](https://www.typescriptlang.org/).

+It uses the Notion API ([guide](https://developers.notion.com/docs), [reference](https://developers.notion.com/reference/intro)) to fetch the pages.

+It uses [souvikinator/notion-to-md](https://github.com/souvikinator/notion-to-md) to fetch the Notion page contents as Markdown and then uses [remarkjs/react-markdown](https://github.com/remarkjs/react-markdown) to render it.

 ### TODOs